Hans Reinerth: Life

 From 1940 Reinerth served as head of a special prehistory staff for the Reichsleiter Rosenberg Taskforce (ERR), which expropriated so-called "ownerless cultural property of Jews", whose owners had usually been previously killed.
 In 1941, after the German conquest of Greece, he directed the excavation of a Neolithic settlement in Thessaly, by which he "proved" that Germans had colonized Greece from the north.
-Some of the finds were transferred to Germany and surfaced only after his death in his private holdings in Unteruhldingen, from where they were reptriated in 2014 by Gunter Schöbel.
+Some of the finds were transferred to Germany and surfaced only after his death in his private holdings in Unteruhldingen, from where they were repatriated in 2014 by Gunter Schöbel.

 In September 1942 Rosenberg assembled a "Working Group for Greek-Iranian Antiquity Research in the Occupied Eastern Territories", as a branch of the Institute of Indo-European Intellectual History, based in Munich.
 The research in this area was to be led by Richard Harder.
 Reinerth, as head of the special prehistory staff, was appointed as his representative in order to strengthen the cooperation between the staff and this working group.
 In a letter of September 29, 1942 Rosenberg wrote to Harder:

-From the 21st of September, 1942 onwards I have tasked Dr. Reinerth with the identification, protection, and research of pre- and protohistoric Germanic and Slavic finds and other legacy items in the museums, scientific institutes, private collections, and other places in the occupied eastern territories.